 The AS16 began a new series and designation system for Baldwin's diesel line, one which was much simpler and easier to

 grasp than the complicated hyphens and numbers used before.

-Interestingly, this new series also found Baldwin becoming a bit more successful as a locomotive manufacturer, although it remained well behind the American Locomotive Company (Alco) and Electro-Motive in the market.
+Interestingly, this new series also found Baldwin becoming a bit more successful in the locomotive market, although it remained well behind the American Locomotive (Alco) and Electro-Motive.

-The Baldwin AS16 began production in 1950 and it introduced the manufacturer's new Standard Line of diesels.
-"Standard" most definitely is an understatement as the new designations were easier to understand and far simpler than previous descriptions for its locomotives.
+The AS16 began production in 1950 and it introduced the manufacturer's new Standard Line of diesels.
+"Standard" most definitely is an understatement as the new designations were easier to understand and far simpler than previous descriptions.

 Taking direction from Alco and EMD, Baldwin used a plain one or two letter designation for each model followed by two or three numbers.

 In part, this was due to its discontinuance of manufacturing steam locomotives after 1949, realizing the motive power could no longer compete in the market.
 Its new designations were as follows:

 The system included the number of powered axles and horsepower, although the AS16 was the only Standard Line road switcher not to include the former in its designation.